Hokusai Reborn

 The Great Picture Book of Everything

-As part of their annual creation of sets of woodblock prints available by subscription, Dave Bull's Mokuhankan workshop in Asakusa, Tokyo, is undertaking a project in collaboration with the British Museum, in London.
+As part of their annual creation of sets of woodblock prints available by subscription, Dave Bull's Mokuhankan workshop in Asakusa, Tokyo, created a project during 2023~2024 in collaboration with the British Museum, in London.

-The prints will be 13.5 x 18.5 cm in format (slightly larger than 5 x 7 inches), and will be made on a thin version of our usual hosho washi, made in the workshop of Iwano Ichibei.
+The prints are 13.5 x 18.5 cm in format (slightly larger than 5 x 7 inches), and have been made on a thin version of our usual hosho washi, made in the workshop of Iwano Ichibei.

 We hope you will consider collecting this interesting set of prints, and travelling with us through Hokusai's 'Book of Everything'!
 [Subscription page]